This homemade pizza dough recipe is way easier than you think. Mix the flour together and watch the dough rise. Now, any night can be pizza night.

 Tips From The Kitchen

-On our mission to make the best pizza dough recipe, we came up with a few tips that consistently ensure the tastiest and best-textured dough.
-With these tricks, we’re confident this is the best homemade pizza dough you’ll ever make!
+On my mission to make the best pizza dough recipe, I came up with a few tips that consistently made the tastiest and best-textured dough.
+With these tricks, I’m confident this is the best homemade pizza dough you’ll ever make!

 - Use bread flour: Most pizza chefs tend to use bread flour for pizzas.
 Why?
 Bread flour has a higher gluten content, meaning it is more springy and easier to work with.
 It also gives the pizza a nice, crispy crust.
-If you’re out of bread flour, all purpose flour will also work well!
-Or, mix the two types together!
+If you’re out of bread flour, all purpose flour will also work!
+Or, feel free to mix the two types together!

 - Adjust the rising time: Heat and humidity really affect the rising of the dough!
 If it’s a hot and humid environment, the dough rises faster.
-For a slower rise, refrigerate the dough.
+If you want a slower rise, opt for a cold place or refrigerate the dough.

-- Use active dry yeast: For a great rise, we’ve had the best success with active dry yeast.
-In a pinch, rapid rise yeast is suitable, though it will change the rise time.
+- Use active dry yeast: For a great rise, I’ve had the best success with active dry yeast.

-- Ensure water is lukewarm: Make sure the water is lukewarm when mixing it with the yeast.
+- Ensure the water is lukewarm: Make sure the water is lukewarm when mixing it with the yeast.
 Very warm/hot water kills the yeast, which affects the rising of the dough.
-Lukewarm temperatures is at about 105°F-115°F. If you were to run the water on the inner part of the wrist, it should be comfortable.
+Lukewarm temperature is between 105°F-115°F. If you were to run the water on the inner part of your wrist, it should be comfortable.

 - Allow the dough return to room temperature: If the dough has been in the fridge or freezer, let it warm to room temperature before rolling out and baking.
 This results in a lighter and tastier crust.